 The AeroGarden Bounty is bigger, wider, taller, and way heavier than the Click and Grow Smart Garden 3.
 Technically speaking, the weight of the Bounty is four times that of the Smart Garden 3.
 So, if you want something lightweight and easy to lug around, the Click and Grow is definitely the best option of the two.
 In practice, you won’t be moving either unit around enough for the difference in weight to become an issue.
 You will most likely find a location, and there, your garden will remain.

 Hydroponics and Smart Soil Technology

 What makes these countertop gardens a viable and preferable alternative to outdoor gardens?
-Apart from the fact that they can grow herbs and other food produce regardless of the season, these electronic gardening systems make use of time-tested technology to grow your foods within a short period of time with little to no help from you.
+Well, you already know that these units can grow herbs and other products regardless of the season.
+But did you know that these electronic gardening systems make use of time-tested technology to grow your foods within a short period of time?

 The Click and Grow Smart Garden 3 uses its NASA-based Smart Soil technology to achieve this goal.
-The smart soil provides oxygen and nutrients to the plants, and the technology ensures the soil pH remains balanced for effective growth and maximum yield.
-Your job is to simply ensure the water reservoir supplying water to the soil is always full.
+Smart soil provides oxygen and nutrients to the plants.
+And the technology ensures the soil pH remains balanced for effective growth and maximum yield.
+Your job is to ensure the water reservoir supplying water to the soil is always full.

 Check price for the AeroGarden Bounty

 Check price for the Click & Grow Smart Garden 3